 - discharging the dredged material onto the upper section of the beach to aid settlement of sediment before it enters the waterway

-- use of a silt curtain in the waterway adjacent to the discharge location
+- possible use of a silt curtain in the waterway adjacent to the discharge location

 - implementation of a continuous water quality monitoring program which is compliant with Environmental Authority requirements and includes ongoing visual monitoring and water quality testing.